The data in your blog posts ages whether you refresh them or not.

 We sorted every dated claim by how old the cited data is today.
 A claim that points at a 2026 figure is fresh.
 A 2025 figure is aging.
 A figure from 2024 or earlier is two or more years out of date, the point where a reader should ask whether it still holds.

-About a quarter of the posts that cite data carry at least one of those years-old figures.
+One in five of the posts that cite data carry at least one of those years-old figures.
 And the older the post, the more of its data has aged out:

 The Problem Switches On at the One-Year Mark

 At the post level the curve has a sharper shape.
-Under 12 months, 12.5% of posts carry data two or more years old.
-Past the one-year mark it roughly doubles to around 28%, and then it holds there: 29.2% at 12 to 18 months, 26.8% at 18 to 24 months, 28.2% at 24 to 36 months.
+Under 12 months, 10.0% of posts carry data two or more years old.
+Past the one-year mark it more than doubles to around 24%, and then it holds there: 23.2% at 12 to 18 months, 25.1% at 18 to 24 months, 23.9% at 24 to 36 months.

 So the count of affected posts switches on at the one-year line and plateaus, while the amount of old data inside each affected post keeps climbing.
-A post crosses its first birthday and the odds it is carrying years-old data nearly double.
+A post crosses its first birthday and the odds it is carrying years-old data more than double.
 Nobody schedules that review, because nothing on the page changed.
 The data just got older while the post kept ranking.

 Any post past 12 months deserves a look.
 The hidden cost of outdated charts compounds with every month past that line.